sshamim/JavaScriptProjects/README.md

 # javascript
-Everything related to JavaScript Programming
+Some projects to demonstrate JavaScript programming skills.
+This repository will contain practice code, assignments and projects done in PIAIC and Axiom